waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - GRASS: May trigger wild encounters.
 - MART_SHELF: Impassable.
 Acts as WALL.
 - COUNTER: Impassable.
 Acts as WALL.
 Interact with NPCs behind counters from an adjacent tile.
-- ELEVATOR: Untested warp tile.
-Buttons at (3, 0) on 5F/4F were non-functional on Turn #11355/11370.
+- ELEVATOR: Warp tile (2, 0).
+Buttons at (3, 0) on 5F/4F were non-functional on Turn #11355/11370 (likely requires being inside or facing specific direction).

 # Strategy: Tin Tower Investigation
 - Mission Start: Turn #11243.